aparek/pobs/README.md

 Step 2: Install pobs Matlab App or run using pobs_wrapper_batch.m

-Please contact Ankit Parekh for a demo of this code, unless you know what you are doing.
+Please contact Ankit Parekh for a demo of this code.

 ------------------------------
 This code is in beta mode and is associated with the publication below.
 Please cite the publication when using the code.